kazurayam/unittest-helper/README.md

 ### Test code examples

 Here I assume you have a Gradle project with a JUnit5 test class.
 The test wants to write a file into a local directory.
-You want to choose the directory amongst the following 3:
+You have a few options into which directory the test to write a file:

 1. immediately under the project directory
-2. under a directory named `test-output` by minimum coding effort
+2. under a directory `<projectDir>/test-output`.
+This is the default location which you can use with minimum effort.
 3. under a custom directory: `<projectDir>/build/tmp/testOutput`

 #### Ex1: Write a file immediately under the project dir